All virtual training is delivered in Eastern Time (ET).

 NSF is committed to accommodating the learning requirements of all of our stakeholders.
 If you require special assistance for any reason, please contact email@example.com one week prior to your class.

-This program is available as an onsite offering.
+This course is available as an onsite offering.
 Please email us for a quote.